Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Anyway, Quinn was very aware that Rachel had a busy life, and she completely understood.
 Head Cheerio, glee club performer, part time worker at your local Wendy's, Quinn Fabray really, really, really understood her girlfriend's insane schedule.
 Head cheerleader alone took up over half of the time Quinn might've spent waiting for Rachel to get out of her own classes.
 But lately, it seemed as though any free time they had to just be together was being sucked away.

-Quinn would call Rachel after completing her homework, intent on taking solace in her girlfriend's amazingly talented hands after a strenuous Cheerios practice, and the brunette would be cheerful enough in her greeting.
-She would stay on the line for a bit, but as soon as the cheerleader mentioned coming over, some excuse came spewing from the diva's mouth and Quinn was left growling at the dial tone.
+Quinn would call Rachel after completing her homework, intent on taking solace in her girlfriend's amazingly talented hands after a strenuous Cheerios practice, and Rachel would be cheerful enough in her greeting.
+She would stay on the line for a bit, but as soon as Quinn mentioned coming over, some excuse came spewing from Rachel's mouth and Quinn was left growling at the dial tone.
 When she pressed her about it, Rachel either evaded her queries or got defensive.

 By now, however, Quinn was sick of this little game.
-Even after the apology was accepted, Rachel refused to address the reason for it in the first place, and it seemed that the blonde was seeing less and less of her girlfriend with every coming week.
+Even after the apology was accepted, Rachel refused to address the reason for it in the first place, and it seemed that Quinn was seeing less and less of her girlfriend with every coming week.
 Which was downright unacceptable.
 From the moment they became friends, Quinn couldn't go a day without seeing Rachel.
-Her company was addictive to the cheerleader, and she wasn't about to sit back and let her girlfriend drift away from her.
+Her company was addictive, and she wasn't about to sit back and let her girlfriend drift away from her.

 So, rather than calling Rachel up after finishing her homework, Quinn decided to break one of their cardinal rules.
 She was going to show up unannounced, and she was going to figure out what was going on.